microsoftgraph/msgraph-sdk-powershell/src/Reports/beta/docs/Get-MgBetaReportServicePrincipalSignInActivity.md

 # Get-MgBetaReportServicePrincipalSignInActivity

 ## SYNOPSIS
-Get a servicePrincipalSignInActivity object that contains sign-in activity information for a service principal in an Azure Active Directory tenant.
+Get a servicePrincipalSignInActivity object that contains sign-in activity information for a service principal in a Microsoft Entra tenant.
 You can use a service principal as a client or resource.
 A service principal supports delegated or app-only authentication context.
 This API is available in the following national cloud deployments.